kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 ### Tracing API Requests

 We will wrap the API Server's http server and http clients with [othttp](https://github.com/open-telemetry/opentelemetry-go/tree/master/plugin/othttp) to get spans for incoming and outgoing http requests, and add the [otgrpc](https://github.com/grpc-ecosystem/grpc-opentracing/tree/master/go/otgrpc) DialOption to the etcd grpc client.
 This generates spans for all sampled incoming requests and propagates context with all client requests.
+For incoming requests, this would go below [WithRequestInfo](https://github.com/kubernetes/kubernetes/blob/9eb097c4b07ea59c674a69e19c1519f0d10f2fa8/staging/src/k8s.io/apiserver/pkg/server/config.go#L676) in the filter stack, as it must be after authentication and authorization, before the panic filter, and is closest in function to the WithRequestInfo filter.

 Note that some clients of the API Server, such as webhooks, may make reentrant calls to the API Server.
 To gain the full benefit of tracing, such clients should propagate context with requests back to the API Server.